DOSING & MONITORING

 MONITOR

 Cortisol levels every 1 to 2 weeks until adequate clinical response is maintained.
 Consider less frequent monitoring thereafter.
+Monitor 24-hour UFC, serum or plasma cortisol, and patient’s signs and symptoms periodically during treatment1

-Recommended testing and monitoring1
+Recommended testing and monitoring

 Test Icon